LemmenAid/coastal-gardens/README.md

 #### Square Links

-* The Square Links make it easy for users to navigate between pages while also adding visual appeal that encourages exploration across the site.
+The Square Links are on all pages, apart from the Feature, Member Stories and viewing a single blog page.
+The links make it easy for users to navigate between pages while also adding visual appeal that encourages exploration across the site.

 ![Nav Bar](README-files/square-links.png)